djag477/djag477/README.md

 **I've also been very interested in Nvidia's Text-To-Speech synthesis** (https://github.com/djag477/NeMo.git).
 The goal is to incorporate it to the translator project and make it that most of the manual work is to tweak any translation error.
 <br></br>
-**I have a bot running on twitter** <a href="https://twitter.com/wordle_inspo" title="Middle click on mouse to open in new tab.
+**I have a bot deployed on Heroku and running on twitter** <a href="https://twitter.com/wordle_inspo" title="Middle click on mouse to open in new tab.
 Github Markdown does not support opening new pages">@wordle_inspo</a> throwing daily suggestions for Wordle in case you're still into it  https://github.com/djag477/wordle-suggester
 <br></br>
 **Marketing & Analytics** e.g.: tracking, attribution, API's and automation (WIP)